What is LinkedIn prospecting?

 Weekday mornings tend to outperform weekends and evenings for B2B outreach.
 Engage before pitching.
 Comment on prospects' posts before sending a connection request.
 This social selling approach warms up prospects before direct outreach.

 LinkedIn works best as part of a multi-channel sequence with email and phone.
-Single-channel reliance limits your reach.
+Single-channel reliance limits your reach and leaves pipeline on the table.

 Common LinkedIn prospecting mistakes